Firice1269/Firic/README.md

 # Firic
-A programming language, programmed in Python.
+A customized programming language, programmed in Python.